Cultural Space Programme

 My Primary School is at the Museum

-The Cultural Space Programme is being steered by Hilary Carty.
+The Cultural Space Programme was steered by Hilary Carty.
 Hilary is an independent consultant specialising in leadership and organisational development.
 Prior to working independently, Hilary was Director of the Cultural Leadership Programme www.culturalleadership.org.uk, a £22m government investment in excellence in leadership in the UK cultural and creative industries, which is acknowledged to have raised the sector’s leadership capacity, facilitated diverse leadership practice and personnel, and delivered increased economic benefits for cultural sector organisations.

 Hilary's earlier roles include Director, London (Arts) at Arts Council England; Director, Culture and Education at London2012; and Director, Dance at Arts Council England.
 In recognition of her contribution to the arts, culture, Hilary has been awarded Honorary Doctorates from De Montfort and Middlesex Universities and is an Honorary Fellow of Goldsmiths, University of London.
 Hilary combines her consulting career with lecturing as Visiting Professor at Kufstein University, Austria.